well-it-wasnt-me/torrent_finder/README.md

 Flow:
 - Send `search the movie title` to the bot.
+- Add an optional category word—`search movies dune`, `search tv s04`, `search software mac final cut`, or `search all dune`—to switch Torznab filters without editing the config.
 - It responds with the top five matches (seed/leech counts included).
-- Reply with the list number to push that magnet into Transmission.
+- Reply with the list number *or tap the inline button* to push that magnet into Transmission.
-- Send `status` any time to see active downloads and their progress.
+- Send `status` (or tap the button under the results) any time to see active downloads and their progress.
 - The bot pings you once a Telegram-triggered download finishes so you can hit play quicker.

 The token can also come from the `telegram.bot_token` section in `config.json` (or `TELEGRAM_TOKEN`).
 Add `telegram.chat_id` if you want to lock the bot to a single chat/channel.
-Use `--max-results` to tweak how many options are shown.
+Use `--max-results` to tweak how many options are shown. `/start` drops a tiny reply keyboard with Status/Help shortcuts so you can keep tapping instead of typing.

+**Quick commands**
+- `search <query>` – fetches results; prefix with `movies`, `tv`, `software`, `software mac`, `software win`, or `all` to reuse the presets listed above.
+- `<number>` – selects one of the previous results (inline buttons do the same).
+- `status` – checks Transmission (also available as a dedicated button and inline callback).
+- `help` / `/help` – shows the condensed cheat-sheet.

 > **Heads up:** background status polling uses Python Telegram Bot's JobQueue.
 Install the optional extra via
 > `pip install "python-telegram-bot[job-queue]"` to enable the completion pings.